samiyuru/custom-finder-right-click-menu/README.md

 You can build the application from the source code on MacOS using Xcode.

 If you are looking for pre built app file that is ready to run, you can download a pre compiled zipped app file from [here](https://github.com/samiyuru/custom-finder-right-click-menu/releases).
+To download the app from the link, navigate to the link, scroll down and click on the **FinderMenu.app.zip** link.

 ## Using the Application